-Tell your tale of terror… in just 60 seconds.
+Tell us your story ... in just 60 seconds.

-The festival is open to all forms of expression through the moving image: we want to see your unnerving narrative shorts, scary stop motion, eerie experimental films, and anything else you come up with.
-The only constraints are a time limit (60 seconds or less) and of course, that spine-tingling vibe.
+The festival is open to all forms of expression through the moving image: we want to see your narrative shorts, stop motion, experimental films, and anything else you come up with.
+The only constraint is the time limit.

-What scares you?
 How can you convey a message, show the meaning in a moment, and compel an audience in only a minute?
-We shiver with antici… pation!

 - Submissions must be 60 seconds or less, not including credits.

-- Please complete and upload your submission using the Qualtrics form.
+- Please upload your submission here.
 You may submit up to three (3) entries, but each entry must be sent separately.

 - Best Picture: $250